Approximation Bounds for Random Neural Networks and Reservoir Systems: Approximation Error Estimates for Random Neural Networks

 \end{itemize} \end{corollary}

 \begin{remark} A sufficient condition for \eqref{eq:FourierRepresentation}-\eqref{eq:BarronCondRd2} to be satisfied is that $H^* \in L^1(\R^q)$ has an integrable Fourier transform and belongs to the Sobolev space $W^{2,2}(\R^{q})$, see for instance \cite[Theorem~6.1]{Folland1995}.
-The integrability conditions formulated in parts (i) and (ii) are related to additional smoothness properties of $H^*$, where a higher degree of smoothness means that the Fourier transform of $H^*$ decays more quickly and consequently, the expressions $I_k$ in (i) or (ii) are finite for larger $k \in \N$.
+The integrability conditions formulated in parts (i) and (ii) are related to additional smoothness properties of $H^*$, where a higher degree of smoothness means that the Fourier transform of $H^*$ decays more quickly and consequently, the expressions $I_k$ in (i) or (ii) are finite for larger $k \in \N^+$.
 This results in a faster rate of convergence in the bounds \eqref{eq:MSENN2PolMoment} and \eqref{eq:MSENN2ExpMoment}.
 For instance, if the condition in part (i) is satisfied, then the error in \eqref{eq:MSENN2PolMoment} is of order $O(N^{-[2+\frac{(q+1)}{k}]^{-1}})$ which is close to $O(1/\sqrt{N})$ when $(q+1)/k$ is small.
-Thus, as in classical works (see for instance \cite{Mhaskar1996}) the approximation rate depends on the ratio of the input dimension and the smoothness of the function to be approximated. \end{remark}
+Thus, as in classical works (see for instance \cite{Mhaskar1996}) the approximation rate depends on the ratio of the input dimension and the smoothness of the function to be approximated. {A similar result for functions in $W^{k,2}(\R^{q})$ for $k>\frac{q}{2}+1$ is formulated in Corollary~\ref{cor:sobolev} below}. \end{remark}

 \begin{proof} Define $\bar{g}({\bf w}) = \mathbbm{1}_{B_R}({\bf w}) g({\bf w})$ and

 Then

 and so Proposition~\ref{prop:BarronFininteDim} (applied to $\bar{H}^*$) shows that there exists ${\bf W}$ such that